rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

-✅ **COMPLETED IN SESSIONS 18-20**: Successfully refactored the multi-collateral BTC vault to follow the ManagedWithdrawRWAStrategy pattern, achieving a clean 2-contract architecture that aligns with FountFi patterns.
-All deprecated contracts have been removed, frontend SDK and ABIs updated, and deployment infrastructure prepared.
+✅ **COMPLETED IN SESSIONS 18-21**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
+The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components and comprehensive testing infrastructure.

 ## Implementation Status